mpv-player/mpv/DOCS/man/en/lua.rst

     long time, but doesn't really need access to the player (like a network operation).
 Note that you still can access the player at any time.

+``mp.enable_messages(level)``
+    Set the minimum log level of which mpv message output to receive.
+These messages are normally printed to the terminal.
+By calling this function, you can set the minimum log level of messages which should be received with the ``log-message`` event.
+See the description of this event for details.
+    The level is a string, see ``msg.log`` for allowed log levels.

 mp.msg functions
 ----------------